rust-lang/book/nostarch/chapter20.md

 will always access the same data.
 Constants, on the other hand, are allowed to duplicate their data whenever they’re used.
 Another difference is that static variables can be mutable.
 Accessing and modifying mutable static variables is *unsafe*.
-Listing 19-10 shows how to declare, access, and modify a mutable static variable named `COUNTER`.
+Listing 20-11 shows how to declare, access, and modify a mutable static variable named `COUNTER`.

-Filename: src/main.rs
+src/main.rs

 ```
 static mut COUNTER: u32 = 0;

+/// SAFETY: Calling this from more than a single thread at a time is undefined
+/// behavior, so you *must* guarantee you only call it from a single thread at
+/// a time.
-fn add_to_count(inc: u32) {
+unsafe fn add_to_count(inc: u32) {
     unsafe {
         COUNTER += inc;
     }
 }

 fn main() {
+    unsafe {
+        // SAFETY: This is only called from a single thread in `main`.
         add_to_count(3);

-    unsafe {
-        println!("COUNTER: {COUNTER}");
+        println!("COUNTER: {}", *(&raw const COUNTER));
     }
 }
 ```

-Listing 19-10: Reading from or writing to a mutable static variable is unsafe.
+Listing 20-11: Reading from or writing to a mutable static variable is unsafe

 As with regular variables, we specify mutability using the `mut` keyword.
 Any code that reads or writes from `COUNTER` must be within an `unsafe` block.
-This code compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
-Having multiple threads access `COUNTER` would likely result in data races.
+The code in Listing 20-11 compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
+Having multiple threads access `COUNTER` would likely result in data races, so it is undefined behavior.
+Therefore, we need to mark the entire function as `unsafe`, and document the safety limitation, so anyone calling the function knows what they are and are not allowed to do safely.

+Whenever we write an unsafe function, it is idiomatic to write a comment starting with `SAFETY` and explaining what the caller needs to do to call the function safely.
+Likewise, whenever we perform an unsafe operation, it is idiomatic to write a comment starting with `SAFETY` to explain how the safety rules are upheld.

+Additionally, the compiler will not allow you to create references to a mutable static variable.
+You can only access it via a raw pointer, created with one of the raw borrow operators.
+That includes in cases where the reference is created invisibly, as when it is used in the `println!` in this code listing.
+The requirement that references to static mutable variables can only be created via raw pointers helps make the safety requirements for using them more obvious.

 With mutable data that is globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
-Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so the compiler checks that data access from different threads is done safely.
+Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so the compiler checks that data accessed from different threads is done safely.

 ### Implementing an Unsafe Trait